 But having the camera was just the start of my passion.
 I read every book on photography in our town’s library.
 I bought photographic magazines as if my life depended on it, and ingested every snippet of information that I could.
 I read and re-read everything I could find about photography, to the point that I could recite the text verbatim (and often did.
 What can I tell you?
 It was before puberty).

 The problem with having such tunnel vision is that you’re often too narrow-minded to see what else may be out there, since it may not align itself with your current mindset.
-For me, that meant passing-up new opportunities simply because they didn’t “fit” with the existing plan that I had in my head, and which I was blindly working towards at the exclusion of everything else.
+For me, that meant passing-up new opportunities simply because they didn’t “fit” with the existing plan I had in my head, and which I was blindly working towards at the exclusion of everything else.
 For example, at school I decided not to study computing.
 Why?
 Well, I was going to be a photographer, right?
 So what possible use would computers have to a photographer???
 Yeah, more fool me…

 When Apple first announced the iPad I didn’t see the point of the thing.
-There didn’t seem to be anything it could do that I couldn’t already do with an iPhone or iPod Touch.
+There didn’t seem to be anything it could do that couldn’t already be done with an iPhone or iPod Touch.
 300 million sales later, I’m clearly in the minority.